Madrid to Marrakech: An Atlantic Adventure

 Spain’s colourful capital lives up to its reputation, with a vibrant atmosphere and more than just a workaday lifestyle.
 Cheerful and lively at all hours, Madrid pulses with a distinctive Latino spirit that adds to its dynamic character.
 This is a city where restaurant shutters don’t rise until most people’s bedtime, and artwork lines the streets.
 In addition to its renowned museums and galleries, and life-size statues of famed explorer Christopher Columbus, to a string of handsome kings astride their stallions, Madrid also boasts busy streets filled with all kinds of shops, restaurants offering world-class cuisine, and an unbeatable nightlife.
 Yet, it also surprises with tranquil historical spots that charm everyone passing by.
 You will find traditional, family-run, century-old bars where friends gather for a drink; diverse neighbourhoods; and cultural centres offering a traditional type of tourism.
 Madrid’s authenticity, infused with its unique Latino spirit, is hard to beat.
 Our ‘Your Choice’ Experiences showcase the two faces of Madrid, with time this afternoon to continue your exploration of Spain’s capital independently.
 This evening, we invite you to join us for a Spanish-style Welcome Event as we kick off our Atlantic Adventure.
 Personalise your exploration with our included ‘Your Choice’ experiences.
 Option 1 – Morning experience: A Royal Morning in Madrid Our guided tour provides a uniquely local perspective on Spain’s capital.
 As we explore, you will encounter statues and monuments throughout the city commemorating explorers and naval heroes.
 The tour uncovers some of the city’s impressive plazas, historical buildings and intriguing stories, culminating in a visit to one of its royal landmarks.
 One of the few official residences of heads of state open to the public, the Royal Palace of Madrid, or Patrimonio Nacional, is not only home to King Felipe VI, but it is also the largest palace in Western Europe, spanning more than 135,000 square metres (about half the area of the Vatican) and featuring an incredible 3,418 rooms.
 The palace, inaugurated in 1819, sits on the site of the old Alcázar of Madrid, a medieval fortress converted into a royal residence.
 The original Alcázar, decorated with Spanish Golden Age art, was destroyed by fire on Christmas Eve 1734, leading to the construction of the current palace, with its Italian design, opulent rococo and neoclassical interiors, including impressive frescoes by Giambattista Tiepolo and Anton Raphael Mengs.
 The palace also boasts a Royal Armoury, one of Europe’s finest collections, and the Campo del Moro gardens, designed by Juan de Villanueva, making it the perfect place to conclude our visit of this grand city.
 Explore the grounds further or return to the hotel for an afternoon at leisure.
 Option 2 – Morning experience: A Portrait of Madrid Our guided tour paints a uniquely local perspective on Spain’s capital.
 As we explore, you will encounter statues and monuments throughout the city commemorating explorers and naval heroes.
 The tour introduces us to the city’s popular plazas and grand cultural icons, culminating in a visit to the inspiring Prado.
 Closely linked to the Spanish psyche, the Prado is a must-see for art enthusiasts visiting Madrid.
 Since its inauguration in 1819, the Museo Nacional del Prado has been dedicated to conserving, exhibiting and enriching its collection, which not only reflects Spain’s rich history, but also displays many of the world’s most renowned works of art.
 With over 1,000 paintings spanning four centuries, the museum can be overwhelming for first-time visitors.
 Our guide will take us to key works and share the captivating stories behind them, including masterpieces by Bosch, El Greco, Velázquez, Goya, and Rubens.
 Choose to linger longer at the Prado or return to our hotel, with your afternoon free to explore the city independently.
 Accommodation: Melia Madrid (or similar) Meals: Breakfast, Welcome Event canapés

-Day 3 : Bilbao
+Day 3 : Burgos

-Location: Bilbao
+Location: Burgos

 We hit the road for a morning’s drive to the coast, making a memorable stop in the ancient city of Burgos.
 Here, we discover one of Spain’s most striking churches and most memorable character.
 The Burgos Cathedral, a UNESCO World Heritage Site, rises majestically, with its Gothic spires making a bold statement on the city skyline.
 Burgos Cathedral is also home to the final resting place of one of Spain’s most beloved heroes: Rodrigo Díaz de Vivar, better known as El Çid.
 Born in the nearby village of Vivar, El Çid was a legendary knight who fought for both Christian and Muslim causes.
 He earned the Arabic honorific as-Sayyid, which would evolve into El Çid, accompanied by the Spanish honorific El Campeador.
 We continue to the port of Bilbao to board the Douglas Mawson and sail south towards Gijón.
-This evening, we enjoy a ‘Welcome aboard’ dinner when we meet our AE Expeditions team and crew.
+This evening, we enjoy a ‘Welcome aboard’ dinner when we meet our Aurora Expeditions team and crew.
 Meals: Breakfast, Dinner Onboard

 Day 4 : Gijón